matn7/CS-Notes/src/main/java/basic_java/hearts/EXCEPTIONS.md

 ```

 - Note that we also have to deal with the problems that is cannot be assigned to more than once,
 and yet also has to be assigned to, even in the case of an exception.

-### Creating and reading stacktrace
+### Creating and reading stacktrace.

 - When an exception object is created, the Throwable constructor captures information about the context in which
 the exception was created.
 Later on, this information can be output in the form of a stacktrace, which can be
 used to help diagnose the problem that caused the exception in the first place.

-#### Printing stacktrace
+**Printing stacktrace.**

 - The stacktrace does not include the details of the exception itself.
 - Stacktrace printing should be used sparingly.

-#### Understanding a stacktrace
+**Understanding a stacktrace.**

-- Each line represent a method (or constructor) call on the call stack
+- Each line represents a method (or constructor) call on the call stack:
-    - the name of the class and method that was being executed
+    - The name of the class and method that was being executed.
-    - the source code filename
+    - The source code filename.
-    - the source code line number of the statement that was being executed
+    - The source code line number of the statement that was being executed.
 - The class and method names in the stack frames are the internal names for the classes and methods.
 You will
 need to recognize the following unusual cases:
-    - A nested or inner class will look like "OuterClass$InnerClass".
+    - A nested or inner class will look like `"OuterClass$InnerClass"`.
-    - An anonymous inner class will look like "OuterClass$1", "OuterClass$2", etc.
+    - An anonymous inner class will look like `"OuterClass$1"`, `"OuterClass$2"`, etc.
     - When code in a constructor, instance field initializer or an instance initializer block is being executed, the
     method name will be "".
-    - When code in a static field initializer or static initializer block is being executed, the method name will be ""
+    - When code in a static field initializer or static initializer block is being executed, the method name will be "".

-#### Exception chaining and nested stacktraces
+**Exception chaining and nested stacktraces.**

 - Exception chaining happens when a piece of code catches an exception, and then creates and throws a new one,
 passing the first as the cause.